thimotedupuch/GraphLab.jl/README.md

 ## Citation

-If you use **GraphLab.jl** in your research or teaching, please consider citing our upcoming paper:
+If you use **GraphLab.jl** in your research or teaching, please consider citing our work:
 ```
 @article{GraphLab2025,
 author = {Malik Lechekhab and collaborators},